ShmuelRonen/ComfyUI_wav2lip/README.md

 4. Execute the ComfyUI workflow to generate the lip-synced output video.

-## Face Enhancement Models

-The Wav2Lip node supports the following face enhancement models:

-- CodeFormer: `CodeFormer.pth`
-- GFPGAN: `GFPGAN.pth`

-Make sure to place the model files in the `facerestore_models` directory.

-## <span style="color: red;">Important Update for basicsr Compatibility</span>
+## <span style="color: red;">IMPORTANT: Update for basicsr Compatibility</span>

 If you encounter a "ModuleNotFoundError" related to "torchvision.transforms.functional_tensor" when trying to use the wav2lip node, you'll need to manually update a file in your Python virtual environment (venv) to ensure compatibility with the latest version of torchvision.

 To fix this issue, follow these steps:

 1. Download the updated "degradations.py" file provided by the maintainer of the wav2lip node.
-This file includes the necessary changes to work with the latest torchvision version.
+This file includes in the'service' folder.

 2. Locate the existing "degradations.py" file in your venv directory.
 The path should be similar to:
    ```